aankur/garage/doc/drafts/k2v-spec.md

 no longer part of the cluster layout, as when nodes are removed they won't necessarily have had the time to set their counters to zero.

+## Important details

+**THIS SECTION CONTAINS A FEW WARNINGS ON THE K2V API WHICH ARE IMPORTANT TO UNDERSTAND IN ORDER TO USE IT CORRECTLY.**

+- **Internal server errors on updates do not mean that the update isn't stored.**
+  K2V will return an internal server error when it cannot reach a quorum of nodes on which to save an updated value.
+However the value may still be stored on just one node, which whill then propagate it to other nodes asynchronously via anti-entropy.

+- **Batch operations are not transactions.** When calling InsertBatch or DeleteBatch, items may appear partially inserted/deleted while the operation is being processed.
+  More importantly, if InsertBatch or DeleteBatch returns an internal server error, some of the items to be inserted/deleted might end up inserted/deleted on the server, while others may still have their old value.

+- **Concurrent values are deduplicated.** When inserting a value for a key, Garage might internally end up storing the value several times if there are network errors.
+These values will end up as concurrent values for a key, with the same byte string (or `null` for a deletion).
+  Garage fixes this by deduplicating concurrent values when they are returned to the user on read operations.
+Importantly, *Garage does not differentiate between duplicate concurrent values due to the user making the same call twice, or Garage having to do an internal retry*.
+This means that all duplicate concurrent values are deduplicated when an item is read: if the user inserts twice concurrently the same value, they will only read it once.

 ## API Endpoints

 ### Operations on single items